nicolasfor/fuzzerApp/README.md

 # FuzzerApp

-FuzzerApp is a NodeJs application to generate a set of characters configured by standard input
+FuzzerApp is a NodeJs application to generate a file with a set of words, everything is done by the standard input.

 ### Config

-FuzzerApp has a config file at ./config.js
+FuzzerApp has a config file at ./config.js with the next variables:

 | Variable | Meaning |
 | ------ | ------ |